dev-sajib/gutefy-social-icons/README.txt

 == Frequently Asked Questions ==
 = How can I add or edit social accounts? =
-Navigate to the Customizer, find the "Gutefy Social Icons" section, and go to the "Social Accounts" panel.
+Navigate to the Customizer, find the "Sticky Social Icons" section, and go to the "Social Accounts" panel.
 Here, you can add or edit up to 17 social accounts.

-= How do I customize the style of the social icons? = In the Customizer, locate the "Gutefy Social Icons" section and access the "Style Settings" panel.
+= How do I customize the style of the social icons? = In the Customizer, locate the "Sticky Social Icons" section and access the "Style Settings" panel.
 You can choose a style from the "Select Style" dropdown and customize colors for icon, hover, background, and hover background.

 == Support ==
 For any issues or inquiries, please visit the support forums on WordPress.org.